wdj/minisweep/README.rst

 Copyright (C) 2015-2017 Oak Ridge National Laboratory, UT-Battelle, LLC.

+This code is part of the Profugus project.
 For copyright/licensing details, see https://github.com/ORNL-CEES/Profugus.

 Usage
 =====